Syncfusion Feedback

 Developer-friendly APIs

-Developers can have full control over the UI and behavior of the event calendar through its built-in, developer-friendly APIs.
+Developers have full control over the UI and behavior of the Diagram through its built-in, developer-friendly APIs.
 It allows you to customize even the complex Diagram functionalities with ease.

 Supported browsers

-The ASP.NET Core Diagram works well with all modern web browsers such as Chrome, Firefox, Microsoft Edge, Safari, and Opera.
+The ASP.NET Core Diagram works well with all modern web browsers, including Chrome, Firefox, Edge, Safari, and Opera.

 Frequently Asked Questions

-You can find our ASP.NET Core Diagram demo, which demonstrates how to render and configure Diagram.
+You can find our ASP.NET Core Diagram demo here.

 No, this is a commercial product and requires a paid license.
 However, a free community license is also available for companies and individuals whose organizations have less than $1 million USD in annual gross revenue, 5 or fewer developers, and 10 or fewer total employees.